colin-dumitru/colin-dumitru.github.io/_posts/2014-12-28-functional_operations_in_es6.md

 ---

 There's no denying a lot of cool stuff will be coming in ES6.
-Generators, classes, modules, proxies and a lot more goodies which will bring JavaScript into the modern age of programming.
+Generators, classes, modules, proxies, and a lot more goodies which will bring JavaScript into the modern age of programming.
 But for this short Blog post, we'll be focusing only on the functional aspect of the upcoming ES6 changes.

-The goal is to rewrite common operations, available natively in other functional programming languages, into JavaScript (with mostly one liner expressions).
+The goal is to rewrite common operations available natively in other functional programming languages into JavaScript (with mostly one liner expressions).

 All these examples have been tested on [Firefox 34](https://www.mozilla.org/en-US/firefox/new/), which includes implementations for all the upcoming ES6 features used in this